pparul/MLOps/README.md

 ### Add all libraries to your project
-- Virtual environment is created the first time you install an external pacakge `poetry add flake8`\
+- Virtual environment is created the first time you install an external pacakge
+- flake8  is a code linter with stylistic conventions that adhere to PEP8 `poetry add flake8`\
     `poetry add matplotlib`\
     `poetry add scikit-learn`